Telescope Fund

 - Women With a Vision

-- Work on voter registration, education, and mobilization
+- Work on voter registration, education, and mobilisation

-- Focus on communities of color and underrepresented populations
+- Focus on communities of colour and underrepresented populations

 - Progressive policy advocacy